 Now press okay and thereby enable the write mode.

 Next press on the Open Total Commander option.

 So finally you can see the flash drive showing up in Total Commander (Total Commander is basically a file manager/explorer software).
 You are now ready to enjoy the content of your flash drive.

-NOTE: We have shown this with a pen drive but you can even try this method with an External Hard disk too.
+NOTE: We have shown this with a pen drive, but you can even try this method with an External Hard disk too.
 NTFS formatted SD card won’t work though.
-For that you need to root your device and make use of the 2nd method given below.
-Moreover you might come across certain hiccups while running some heavy files like 1080p/4K video via this process.
+For that, you need to root your device and make use of the 2nd method given below.
+Moreover, you might come across certain hiccups while running some heavy files like 1080p/4K video via this process.
 But remember this is only in Beta stage.
-Expect performance improvements in future.
+Expect performance improvements in the future.

 Super SU is required for providing root permission for the Paragon app.
 So just in case you haven’t configured Super SU already, kindly do so by downloading the app from the above link.
 Then follow the instructions as shown in the screen.
 The boot will reboot once during the process.
 Just in case you face any issues with the process do feel free to share your problem with us in the comment section below and we will be glad to help.